liftbridge-io/liftbridge/documentation/client_implementation.md

 	// To publish directly to a specific NATS subject, use the low-level
 	// PublishToSubject API.
 	//
-	// If the AckPolicy is not NONE and a deadline is provided, this will
+	// If the AckPolicy is not NONE, this will synchronously block until the
-	// synchronously block until the ack is received.
-If the ack is not
-	// received in time, a DeadlineExceeded status code is returned.
-If an
+	// ack is received.
+If the ack is not received in time, ErrAckTimeout is
-	// AckPolicy and deadline are configured, this returns the Ack on success,
+	// returned.
+If AckPolicy is NONE, this returns nil on success.
-	// otherwise it returns nil.
 	Publish(ctx context.Context, stream string, value []byte, opts ...MessageOption) (*Ack, error)

+	// PublishAsync publishes a new message to the Liftbridge stream and
+	// asynchronously processes the ack or error for the message.
+	PublishAsync(ctx context.Context, stream string, value []byte, ackHandler AckHandler, opts ...MessageOption) error

 	// PublishToSubject publishes a new message to the NATS subject.
 Note that
 	// because this publishes directly to a subject, there may be multiple (or